 The New Jewish Museum

 The new Jewish Museum has been under construction on Untermainkai since 2015.
-It includes a spacious extension building designed by Staab Architects.
-The Rothschild Palais and its neighboring building are being refurbished and renovated for the new permanent exhibition.
-The re-opening is scheduled for October 21, 2020.
+The new museum complex includes a spacious extension building designed by Staab Architects.
+The Rothschild Palais and its neighboring building habe been refurbished and renovated for the new permanent exhibition.
+The re-opening was celebrated in October 2020.